darknessdearm/Tic_toc_game_test/README.md

 # Tic Tac Toc Game with AI-Bot

 Rule to Play:
+1. First, Log In by Google Account to play!
-1. The Player will play as "X" and AI-Bot will play as "O".
+2. The Player will play as "X" and AI-Bot will play as "O".
-2. If you win this game, the score will plus 1 points.
+3. If you win this game, the score will plus 1 points.
-3. And If you have a stack win 3 times, wou will get the extra score 1 points!
+4. And If you have a stack win 3 times, wou will get the extra score 1 points!
-4. But you lose, the score will minus 1 points.
+5. But you lose, the score will minus 1 points.

 ## Available Scripts